Mushi0/ranking-1/README.md

 ### University_of_Science_and_Technology_of_China.py

 It is meant to crawl some informations on the website of Sun University of Science and Technology of China.

+### Shanghai_Jiao_Tong_University.py

+It is meant to crawl some informations on the website of Shanghai Jiao Tong University.

+### Northest_Normal_University.py

+It is meant to crawl some informations on the website of Northest Normal University.